Brought to you by Mel Patterson

 Good news for buyers, prices are also receding.
 Both the median and average prices of new homes sold in January are down from a year ago.
 The strong labor market, with rising wages, should also support demand.

 New home sales are well below where they should be relative to population, which would be around 820,000, annually.
 Add today’s lower mortgage rates to this picture, and the housing market should continue expanding.

 REVIEW OF LAST WEEK

-With stocks surging, bonds lost ground.
-The 30YR FNMA 4.0% bond went down .09, to $101.97.
-The national average 30-year fixed mortgage rate dropped significantly in Freddie Mac’s Primary Mortgage Market Survey.
+That lower than expected manufacturing data boosted bonds.
+The 30YR FNMA 4.0% bond ended UP .11, to $102.36.
+In Freddie Mac’s Primary Mortgage Market Survey, the national average 30-year fixed mortgage rate fell to its lowest level since February last year.
 Remember, mortgage rates can be extremely volatile, so check with your mortgage professional for up-to-the-minute information.

 THIS WEEK’S FORECAST

 EXISTING HOME SALES, FACTORY ACTIVITY UP, BUT NOT RATES… February Existing Home Sales should rebound to a more than 5 million unit annual rate.
 The Philadelphia Fed Index is expected to show factory activity heading up in that region.
 Fortunately, not going up will be the FOMC Rate Decision.

 NOTE: Weaker than expected economic data tends to send bond prices up and interest rates down, while positive data points to lower bond prices and higher loan rates.

 Forecasting Federal Reserve policy changes in coming months… Virtually no one on Wall Street sees the Fed touching rates at this week’s FOMC meet.
 Same goes for the two confabs after that.
 Note: In the lower chart, a 1% probability of change is a 99% probability the rate will stay the same.